The Bound State S-Matrix for AdS5 x S5 Superstring: Complete Solution of Case I

 Moreover, we can easily see that we are in a special situation, since the parameters entering the hypergeometric function $_4F_3 (a_1,a_2,a_3,a_4;b_1,b_2,b_3;1)$ satisfy $\sum_{i=1}^4 a_i - \sum_{j=1}^3 b_j=-1$.
 When this happens, the hypergeometric function reduces to a $6j$-symbol, according to the following formula (see for example \cite{shbook}):

 By identifying the parameters we see that the relevant $6j$-symbol

 has coefficients

-For generic values of $\delta u$, the $6j$-symbol is understood in the sense of analytic continuation.
-However, one can prove that, for values of $\delta u$ corresponding to the physical poles (see also the discussion below), the entries of the $6j$-symbol are indeed half-integer, as one may expect from the fusion rules of $\alg{su}(2)$ representations.
+For generic values of $\delta u$, the $6j$-symbol is understood {\rm in the same sense as in the comment above formula (\ref{hypergeom}).} However, one can prove that, for values of $\delta u$ corresponding to the physical poles (see also the discussion below), the entries of the $6j$-symbol are indeed half-integer, as one may expect from the fusion rules of $\alg{su}(2)$ representations.

 In the special case $l=0$ (a similar argument would hold for $k=0$), we can go back to expression (\ref{eqn;SCase1}), and see that it can be casted in the following form: